henningkerstan/generate-documentation/README.md

-# generate-documentation
+# npm-scripts

+My personal npm build scripts.

-A simple script to be used as npm version script in a TypeScript project to automatically run TypeDoc.
+- npm-version: A simple script to be used as npm version script in a TypeScript project to automatically run TypeDoc.